On-device Training: A First Overview on Existing Systems: Performance Gains of On-device Training Systems

-\fakepar{Melon} The authors measure the convergence speed with training throughput, as defined in Equation~\ref{eq:throughput}.
+For Melon, the authors measure the convergence speed with training throughput, which is defined as Equation~\ref{eq:throughput}.
 The throughput represents the number of data samples trained every second.
 The higher the throughput of the system, the higher the convergence speed.
 Overall, Melon always outperforms other baselines except for the ideal baseline, and it often achieves a similar throughput as the ideal baseline.
 In particular, the authors respectively evaluate Melon on NN with and without BN layers.
 For training NN without BN layers, Melon achieves $1.51\times$ - $3.49\times$ higher throughput than vDNN~\cite{rhu2016vdnn}.
 In contrast to Sublinear~\cite{chen2016training}, Melon reaches $13\times$ - $3.86\times$ higher throughput.
-And it also achieves $1.01\times$ - $4.01\times$ higher throughput than Capuchin.
-For NN with BN layers, Melon almost reaches the same performance as the ideal baseline (below 1\% lower) and significantly outperforms the other baselines.
+And it also achieves $1.01\times$ - $4.01\times$ higher throughput than the Capuchin baseline.
+For NN with BN layers, Melon almost reaches the same performance as the ideal baseline (below 1\%) and significantly outperforms the other baselines.

-\fakepar{TTE} The authors contrast three methods: fine-tuning the full model with TFLite Micro, sparse update with TFLite Micro kernels, and sparse update with TTE kernels.
-The sparse update plus TTE kernels method increases the training speed by $23\times$ - $25\times$ times significantly compared to the sparse update with the TF-Lite Micro method.

-\fakepar{MDLdroidLite} The authors select three state-of-art parameter adaption methods in CG as baselines: NeST-bridge ~\cite{dai2019nest}, CGaP-select~\cite{du2019cgap}, and Net2WiderNet~\cite{chen2015net2net}.
-They run each experiment five times and train each model with 30 epochs.
-In particular, MDLdroidLite speeds up training by $4.88\times$, $2.84\times$, and $3.12\times$ on average over NeST-bridge, CGaP-select, and Net2WiderNet, respectively.
-Meanwhile, it maintains a more stable convergence accuracy compared to the baselines.
+For MDLdroidLite, the authors compare its performance against three SOTA parameter adaption methods in CG: NeST-bridge, CGaP-select, and Net2WiderNet.
+Each experiment is conducted five times with training spanning 30 epochs.
+MDLdroidLite demonstrates notable speed improvements, achieving an average acceleration of 4.88$\times$, 2.84$\times$, and 3.12$\times$ compared to NeST-bridge, CGaP-select, and Net2WiderNet, respectively.
+Moreover, MDLdroidLite maintains superior convergence accuracy stability in contrast to the evaluated baselines.